Islam Nusantara: Criticism

-Islam Nusantara has been fiercely opposed and criticized by other branches of Islam, especially by adherents of Wahhabism, Salafism and other similar doctrine that seeks to "purify" Islam from any "un-Islamic" local elements, which are often condemned as shirk or bid'ah.
+Islam Nusantara has been fiercely opposed and criticized by other branches of Islam, especially by adherents of wahhabism and salafism, or other similar doctrine that seeks to "purify" Islam from any "un-Islamic" local elements, which are often condemned as shirk or bid'ah.
 Hizbut Tahrir Indonesia, PKS and FPI has openly opposed the Islam Nusantara.
-Islam Nusantara has been criticized as a somewhat syncretic form of Islam, which undermine the "perfectness" and singularity of Islam and corrupted the unity of ummah.
+Islam Nusantara has been criticized as a somewhat syncretic form of Islam, which undermines the "perfectness" and singularity of Islam and corrupted the unity of the ummah.

-Muhammadiyah, another influential Islamic organization in Indonesia, is not directly opposed to the concept but has stressed that the term Islam Nusantara should be addressed cautiously and proportionally, not to undermine and repress other branches of Islam, different understandings, or other doctrines of Islam.
+Muhammadiyah, another influential Islamic organization in Indonesia—although not directly opposed to the concept, has stressed that the term Islam Nusantara should be addressed cautiously and proportionally, not to undermine and repress other branches of Islam, different understandings, or other doctrines of Islam.
 If Islam Nusantara is favoured, adopted, elevated and promoted by the state, they feared that other Islamic branches would suffer persecution and discrimination.

 The opposition, such as the chief of West Sumatran Indonesian Ulema Council, Gusrizal Gazahar, argued that Islam Nusantara is an unnecessary addition to the "already perfect" Islam, and it is linked too closely or belongs to a certain group (i.e. Nahdlatul Ulama).
 There has been a circulating accusation that it might stray and develop to become a new religion.
 In response, in December 2019 the chief executive of the Nahdlatul Ulama, Robikin Emhas, emphasized that Islam Nusantara is not a new religion, and explained that it is a religious understanding that accommodates local wisdom and traditional Indonesian practices, that are not contrary to the teachings of Islam according to the quran and hadith.